|Coordinates:||42.039228 N 12.6805 E|

 See Pozzo del Merro on the map of Italy!

 - Giorgio Caramanna, Speleologia subacquea e ricerca scientifica.
 Un caso de studio: il "Posso del Merro" a i sinkholes della Piana di Tivoli.
-Accessed in 12th July 2010
+Accessed on July 12, 2010

-- Crossection of Il Pozzo del Merro.
-Accessed in 12th July 2010
+- Cross section of Il Pozzo del Merro.
+Accessed on July 12, 2010

 Italy is one of the most popular destinations in world due to its unsurpassed cultural heritage - this country has got some of the finest monuments of architecture and art in world.